École secondaire E.J. Lajeunesse: Specialist High Skills Majors

-The school offers three Specialist High Skills Majors programs.
+The school offers five Specialist High Skills Majors programs.
 The Hospitality and Tourism program is taught by M. Dénommé.
 This has led to the construction of a top-of-the-line food preparation classroom.
 The second SHSM program is in Construction.
 This program is taught by M. D. Labbé.
 The wood shop boasts advanced machinery.
 In September 2012 the SHSM will also be offered in Business studies.
 The SHSM program allows students to specialize in these areas and receive additional certifications.
+The fourth is business and the fifth is transport.

 Dramatic Arts

-École secondaire EJ Lajeunesse's dramatic arts program is currently taught by M. Kevin Noecker and includes a yearly school production and a senior class play.
-The drama program participates in both the Sears Drama Festival and Théâtre Action.
-The school also has a competitive Improv team which competes regionally and in the province.
+École secondaire EJ Lajeunesse's dramatic arts program includes a yearly school production and a senior class play.
+The drama program participates in both the Sears Drama Festival and Théâtre Action, and also has a competitive Improv team which competes regionally and in the province.
 The school has a large auditorium due to the building's previous use by the University of Windsor.

 Music

-The music program currently taught by Mme Jessica Defoe.
-The school offers Music classes at all levels.
+The school offers music classes at all levels.
 No musical background is needed to take AMU1O.
-The school also offers an after school program known as the "Jazz Band".
+The school also offers Jazz band as an after school program.
 Concerts take place at the end of each semester.
-The Music student's also perform for grade 1 students at Christmas.
+The Music students also perform for grade 1 students at Christmas.

 Sports

 The school competes in a number of team sports including volleyball, basketball, hockey, wrestling, swimming, soccer and football.
 In March, 2009 the girls volleyball competed in OFSAA, and the girls basketball team has also won FRANCO in 2010 and in 2018.
 The school also has a hockey program that is offered to grades 7 to 12.
 March 6–8, 2017 LaJeunesse hosted OFSAA boys basketball for schools in the Windsor area, they took antique bronze.
-Audrey O’Connor was the first student to earn two OFSAA gold medals at the school when she earned first place at the OFSAA Track and Field Championships 2017 in the junior girls shot put and in senior girls shot put in June 2019.